zhiyiYo/PyQt-Fluent-Widgets/README.md

 ## Video Demonstration
 Check out this [▶ example video](https://www.bilibili.com/video/BV12c411L73q) that shows off what PyQt-Fluent-Widgets are capable of 🎉

-## Work with QtDesigner
-You can use PyQt6-Fluent-Widgets in QtDesigner directly by running `python ./tools/designer.py`.
-If the operation is successful, you should be able to see the PyQt6-Fluent-Widgets in the sidebar of QtDesigner.

 ## Support
 If this project helps you a lot and you want to support the development and maintenance of this project, feel free to sponsor me via [爱发电](https://afdian.net/a/zhiyiYo) or [ko-fi](https://ko-fi.com/zhiyiYo).
 Your support is highly appreciated 🥰